AlienQueen/HatchetHarry/README.md

 	- src/main/java/org/alienlabs/hatchetharry/view/page/HomePage.properties
     - src/test/java/org/alienlabs/hatchetharry/integrationTest/FunctionalTests.java line 179 => you have to provide the Selenium Chrome driver for your platform (the one provided in src/main/resources/chromedriver is for Linux)
     - the PMD ruleset paths in the pom.xml (not strictly necessary)
-    - src/main/resources/rebel.xml => [JRebel](http://zeroturnaround.com/software/jrebel/) configuration file, not strictly necessary
+    - src/main/resources/rebel.xml => [JRebel](http://zeroturnaround.com/software/jrebel) configuration file, not strictly necessary

-Some of the projects used are under the [Apache License Version 2.0]()
+Some of the software products used are under the [Apache License Version 2.0](http://www.apache.org/licenses/LICENSE-2.0.txt).

 Magic: The Gathering is a registered trademark of Wizards of the Coast, Inc., a subsidiary of Hasbro, Inc.